kurdin/ai-coding-best-practices-for-modern-development/README-GITHUB-PAGES.md

 This repository is configured to automatically deploy the AI Coding Best Practices presentation to GitHub Pages.

-## Setup Instructions
+## ⚠️ IMPORTANT: Initial Setup Required

-1. **Enable GitHub Pages in Repository Settings:**
+**You MUST manually enable GitHub Pages first:**

+1. **Go to your repository on GitHub**
-   - Go to Settings → Pages
+2. **Navigate to Settings → Pages** (in the left sidebar)
-   - Under "Source", select "GitHub Actions"
+3. **Under "Source", select "GitHub Actions"**
+4. **Click Save**
+5. **Then push your code or re-run the workflow**

+## Why Manual Setup?

+GitHub requires repository owners to explicitly enable Pages for security reasons.
+The workflow cannot automatically enable it due to permission restrictions.

+## After Initial Setup

-2. **The workflow will automatically:**
+Once Pages is enabled, the workflow will automatically:
 - Copy `ai-coding-best-practices.html` to `index.html`
 - Deploy all files including the cheatsheets
 - Make the presentation available at: `https://[username].github.io/[repository-name]/`

 ## Files Deployed